treeverse/lakeFS-samples/README.md

 * `01-cross-collection-consistency-deltalake-lakefs` shows how to implement cross collection consistency on multiple delta tables using lakeFS atomic merges.

+* `03-multiple-samples` includes mutliple notebooks to show integration of lakeFS with Spark, Python, Delta Lake, Airflow and Hooks.

 * `04-data-quality-checks-with-lakeFS-hooks` shows how to use lakeFS webhooks to run automated data quality checks on different data branches.

 * `05-create-dev-test-env-with-lakeFS-branches` shows how to use lakeFS branching feature to create dev/test data environments for ETL testing and experimentation.